shshin1210/DDSL/README.md

 Here we use software synchronization using programs that displays images in Python via OpenGL.
 More details for fast capture software synchronization is provided in Supplementary Document.

-Please refer to this repository [Fast_capture](https://github.com/elerac/pyglimshow) which provides code for fast capture, and input files in directory [fast_capture](https://github.com/shshin1210/DDSL/tree/main/fast_capture) into the cloned directory.
+Please refer to this repository [elerac/pyglimshow](https://github.com/elerac/pyglimshow) which provides code for fast capture.

+For fast capture, prepare all imaging system configuration and run the code below by using files provided in directory [fast_capture](https://github.com/shshin1210/DDSL/tree/main/fast_capture)

+'''
+python procam_multiple_capture.py
+'''

 We provide example of captured datasets in [dataset directory](https://github.com/shshin1210/DDSL/tree/main/dataset/data/realdata/20241114) for both stereo cameras.